Atlas975/Notes/MachineLearning/TreeModels/Ensemble_learning.md

 # Ensemble learning
 - An ML technique where multiple models are trained and combined to improve performance
 - Typically result in better predictive performance compared to a single model, as they combine the strengths and mitigate the weaknesses of various base models.
 ## Bagging ensemble
-- Also known as bootstrap aggregation, involves training a set of models in parallel on random subsets of data (created with replacement AKA bootstrap sampling)
+- Also known as bootstrap aggregation, trains models in parallel on random subsets of data (created with replacement AKA bootstrap sampling)
 - Prediction done using mode(prediction) for classification or average(prediction) for regression

 ![[Pasted image 20240403222848.png|250|250]]

 ## Boosting ensemble
+- Trains models sequentially, each new model is trained on the same dataset but with the training instances with incorrect predictions from the previous model weighted more (higher error)
+- The output is a weighted sum of the individual models' predictions

 ![[Pasted image 20240403222826.png|250|250]]

 ## Stacking ensemble
+- Trains a new model to combine the predictions of several base models, base models are trained independently and in parallel like with bagging using the same dataset
+- The predictions of these base models are used as input for a final "meta-model" that performs the final prediction.
+Offers a high level of model diversity

 ![[Pasted image 20240403222749.png|250|250]]